 Both residents and holidaymakers are asked to comply with the following simple rules to ensure that the beach remains in its unspoiled natural state for future generations to enjoy.
 We would further encourage your help in protecting this asset by reporting to Council any illegal or careless activities you may observe.

 Vehicle access points and regulations

-Only four wheel drive RTA registered vehicles are allowed access to and use of the approved vehicle beaches in the Richmond Valley Council area.
+Only four wheel drive registered vehicles are allowed access to and use of the approved vehicle beaches in the Richmond Valley Council area.
 Vehicles such as motor-bikes, three-wheeled tricycles, quad bikes and “dune buggies” are prohibited from Council’s beaches.
 Council may grant exemptions where there are exceptional or special circumstances, for example, to allow access to the beaches for persons with a disability.
 Such exemptions are subject to an application to Council and an annual permit.

 The following regulations and rules are to be complied with at all times while utilising the beaches within the Richmond Valley Council area:

 Motor vehicles and users are to comply with the Australian Road Rules at all times.

 - All persons driving motor vehicles must be licensed in accordance with the requirements of the Australian Road Rules.